openbaton/docs/nfvo-how-to-use-gui.md

 ![Network Service Descriptor Information](/img/gui/VNFDlistintoNSD.png "Network Service Descriptor Information")

-and the information about the *Dependencies* into Network Service Descriptor
+In the list of VNFD if you click the *Action* button you can delete the VNFD from NSD and the information about the *Dependencies* into Network Service Descriptor

 ![Network Service Descriptor Dependencies Information](/img/gui/VNFDlistintoNSD1.png.png "Network Service Descriptor Dependencies Information ")

+In the list of VNFDependencies if you click the *Action* button you can delete the VNFDependencies from NSD

 ### Network Service Descriptor Information
 In the list of Network Service Descriptors if you click on the id in the table you can see the information